szcharlesji/coinmarketcap-mcp/README.md

 bun install
 ```

-3. (Optional) Build the TypeScript code:
+3. Build the TypeScript code:

-    Note: The repository includes a prebuilt version in the `build` directory, so this step is optional if you don't need to modify the code.

 ```bash
 # Using npm